 39 y.o., NTNP since June 2014.

 High FSH and tiny ovaries = premature ovarian insufficiency.
-Looking into adoption, donor eggs and/or one natural cycle IVF treatment and loving up our nieces, nephews and furbabies until all the pieces fall into place.
+Donor egg cycle overseas in January 2017: BFN.
+Looking into adoption, fostering and a second DE cycle and loving up our nieces, nephews and furbabies until all the pieces fall into place.

 Diet can often be a key factor in dealing with infertility.
 The key is knowing what is wrong and how foods influence your body.
 Changes in diet was one of the factors that I think made a huge impact on keeping the pregnancy I did after 20 years of losses.
 There is no one system that is stand alone.
 Everything influences everything else.
 As a diabetic this diet is worrisome especially knowing someone that was prediabetic that started it, stayed on it long term and has had liver failure.
 I think being on the diet long term was a significant issue for her.
 As we are all individuals there may have been other factors influencing her outcome.
 The body needs sugars/carbs just as it needs fats and protein.
 Recognizing the needs and being able to weak things to produce the effects we want then being able to find the right balance that we need to maintain all of our systems is important.
 Right now there isn't anything working for me so this is a last ditch type effort.
 But I don't want to create problems where there are none.
 I also hope that by opening a discussion and getting participation we can find patterns that work for those struggling with IF.